chambox/chambox.github.io/about.md

 Besides AI, I like eating good food (I hate cooking though), my good friend and I  have created a social platform linking hungry African food lovers to excellent home cooks.
 If you want to know more about good food of African origin, visit us [here](https://afroeat.be/).

+What actually keeps me going is my little three year-old who has a challenged me in many ways.
+He only see's the picture of a family member once and can recognise them in all subsequent pictures accurately.
+Unlike AI models that need to see millions  of picture to make a correct idenfication.
+He is smart and learns faster than any AI, I am kidding I will not compare my son to AI.
 ### Contact me

 Tel: +32471600750